hannahchan/QuickStarts/Notes/Python.md

     python HelloWorld.py

 When working with different Python projects, you may encounter a need to switch between different version of the Python interpreter.
-How you do this will depend on the distribution of Python you are using. [`pyenv`](https://github.com/pyenv/pyenv) is an example of a tool you could use to do this.
-There is also [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) if you are using Windows.
+How you do this will depend on the distribution of Python you are using. [`pyenv`](https://github.com/pyenv/pyenv) is an example of a community tool you could use to do this for macOS and Unix like operating systems.
+On Windows there is [`py`](https://docs.python.org/3/using/windows.html#launcher) launcher.

 ## Package Management